dautovig68/dautovig68/README.md

 ### ILDAR is here 👋

 ---
-**dautovig68/dautovig68** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 -  I live in Tatarstan, Kazan.
 - 🌱 I’m currently learning **QA Engineer**
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...

 - 📫 **How to reach me:** Telegram **@dautovig**
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->